elh/whodunit/README.md

 (puzzle config)

-;; generate a puzzle rule set with some starting rules ;; e.g. the first rule is red house is in the middle (let [hs (lvar)]
+;; generate a puzzle rule set with some starting rules ;; e.g. the first rule is "the red house is in the middle" (let [hs (lvar)]
   (puzzle config hs [{:data {:type :membero
                              :kvs {:house-color "red" :house-idx 3}}